 From the outset, Canada has made a very real contribution to the Trust in terms of the significant number of Canadian postgraduates who have resided there, and played leadership roles in College life, and the financial support Canadians have provided the College over the years.
 The membership of the LGAC currently numbers about 1000, is spread across Canada, and represents a wide variety of academic disciplines, professions and businesses.
 The Canadian academic, arts, business, and professional worlds are well stocked with LGAC “alumni” – a reflection of both of the calibre of the postgraduates who reside in the College’s residences and how the unique Mecklenburgh Square experience rubs off on them.

 In its earliest years the LGAC provided financial support for building and renovation campaigns for the premises in London.
 However, beginning in the early-1990s, as the College itself got on a firmer financial footing, the focus switched to allocating the income from a growing investment portfolio and other fundraising activities to residential scholarships for deserving Canadians proceeding to London for postgraduate study.
 Awarded on the basis of academic achievement and expected contribution to life in Mecklenburgh Square, our scholarships have become an integral part of the LGAC’s reason for being.
-Please refer to Scholarship Program section for full details on our cumulative investment plan – we resolve to increase their number and value.
-In 1995, the mounting demand for scholarships prompted the LGAC to launch a Corporate Sponsorship Program directed at internationally-minded Canadian companies.
-This particular program has come under great pressure as economic conditions have deteriorated, but to those who have stayed with us – and also joined us as new sponsors – we are most grateful.
-Thanks to their generous contributions, more than $1 million in Scholarships has been awarded as of 2015.
+Please refer to Scholarship Programme section for full details on our cumulative investment plan – we resolve to increase their number and value.
+In 1995, the mounting demand for scholarships prompted the LGAC to launch a Corporate Sponsorship Programme directed at internationally-minded Canadian companies.
+This particular programme has come under great pressure as economic conditions have deteriorated, but to those who have stayed with us – and also joined us as new sponsors – we are most grateful.
+Thanks to their generous contributions, more than $1 million in Scholarships has been awarded as of 2020.

 No mention of the LGAC would be complete without paying tribute to Walter Bilbrough, our Founding Patron and longstanding director who passed away on April 24, 2000 in his 93rd year.
 The first Canadian to live at London House at its inception, Walter embodied what the Trust and the LGAC are all about.
 He always maintained that the friendships he established on Mecklenburgh Square, and the encouragement given him by the likes of Frederick Goodenough were key influences in his life.